 PRODUCER OPPORTUNITY: EXISTING CLIENTS’ MARINE NEEDS

 There’s good news for those agents and brokers looking to break into Inland and Ocean Marine: Many of your existing clients have coverage needs in those lines that you’re probably not aware of or previously haven’t considered.

 “Every single agent, I don’t care if you’re a storefront agency or otherwise, has some kind of Inland and Ocean Marine exposure among their clients,” says Rich DeSimone at XL.
 “Every one of them has someone having something built, or who are moving goods from point A to point B. It’s a matter of developing a sensitivity to that,” he adds.
 “Otherwise, someone else is going to get in on that business.”

 Kevin Wolfe at Allianz offers similar advice, suggesting that producers take a closer look at their current list of insureds.
 “They would probably find more opportunities from existing clients,” he says.
 “Transportation exposure is a big one that clients miss.
 All they have to do is ask their clients how they insure their goods in transit.

-“Most of the people in this industry come from a maritime background, and they have a language that's unique to that environment,” notes Queen at Travelers.
+“Most of the people in this industry come from a maritime background, and they have a language that’s unique to that environment,” Queen notes.
 He suggests that agents inquire through their middle-market reps about instructional classes offered by carriers, through which they learn some of the lingo involved.
 “Recognize that the laws and language and jargon are different in Ocean, but experts can help with that,” he says.
-For example, he adds, “Bumbershoot is marine umbrella.
+For example, he adds, “Bumbershoot is Marine umbrella.